kraflab/dsda-doom/prboom2/doc/mbf21.md

   - Notes:
     - This function uses the same approximate distance check as other functions in the game (P_AproxDistance).
     - The jump will only occur if distance is BELOW the given value -- e.g. `A_JumpIfTargetCloser(420, 69)` will jump to state 420 if distance is 68 or lower.

+- **A_JumpIfTracerInSight(state)**
+  - Jumps to a state if caller's tracer (seek target) is in line-of-sight.
+  - Args:
+    - `state (uint)`: State to jump to
+  - Notes:
+    - This function only considers line-of-sight, i.e. independent of calling actor's facing direction.

+- **A_JumpIfTracerCloser(state, distance)**
+  - Jumps to a state if caller's tracer (seek target) is closer than the specified distance.
+  - Args:
+    - `state (uint)`: State to jump to
+    - `distance (fixed)`: Distance threshold, in map units
+  - Notes:
+    - This function uses the same approximate distance check as other functions in the game (P_AproxDistance).
+    - The jump will only occur if distance is BELOW the given value -- e.g. `A_JumpIfTracerCloser(420, 69)` will jump to state 420 if distance is 68 or lower.

 - **A_JumpIfFlagsSet(state, flags, flags2)**
   - Jumps to a state if caller has the specified thing flags set.